sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 # Interested?

 I have a beta system live at [app.calyptahealth.com](https://app.calyptahealth.com).
-You can try it yourself.
+You can try it yourself — signup takes a minute.

+These conversations are about to get harder, not easier.
+Patients are more confused than ever, and public health messaging is actively making it worse.
+This is the right time to try new tools.

 **If you're a clinician** who spends too much time on difficult conversations about vaccines, screenings, or medications...

 **If you work at a health system, payer, or public health department** and you're on the hook for preventive care metrics that you struggle to move...

 **If you're a researcher** who studies health communication, vaccine hesitancy, or behavior change...

+**If you run a preventive care advocacy organization** and want better tools for reaching your audience...

 **If you're reading this thinking "I wish this existed for X"** — reach out.
 I'm starting with vaccines because they're an urgent crisis, but the pattern generalizes: any conversation where the evidence is clear but patients are misled by misinformation or for whatever reason resist or delay...